JustRegularLuna/rpp-backup/FEATURES.md

 * Berry Trees (working off of a step counter)
 * Option to choose (during the intro) how traded Pokémon behave
 * New trainer classes added
+* Trainers have individual names
 * Animated EXP Bar in battle
 * Caught indicator icon for Wild Pokémon
 * EXP Share functions like Gen 6 (But is NOT given at the start of the game)
 * BW/2 Repel System
+* Pack holds 30 items instead of 20
 * HM Moves usable without manually selecting them from the party menu
 * Physical/Special Split
 * Dark, Steel, and Fairy types